rerun-io/rerun/docs/content/howto/configure-viewer-through-code.md

 ## Activating the default blueprint

-Just like the viewer can store many different recordings internally, it can also store many different blueprints.
+Just like the Viewer can store many different recordings internally, it can also store many different blueprints.
 For each `application_id` in the viewer, are two particularly important blueprints: the "default blueprint" and the "active blueprint".